Fogarty Global Health Fellows

 About the Consortium

-The Northern/Pacific Global Health Research Fellows Training Consortium is a partnership between the Universities of Hawaii, Michigan, Minnesota, and Washington; with international partnerships in Kenya, Cameroon, Uganda, Ghana, Peru, Thailand and China.
-The Global Health Fellowship Program is an 11-month clinical research training program for post-doctorate trainees and doctoral students in the health professions, sponsored by the National Institutes of Health’s Fogarty International Center (FIC) in partnership with several NIH Institutes and Offices.
+The Northern/Pacific Global Health Research Fellows Training Consortium is a partnership between the Universities of Washington, Hawaii, Indiana, Michigan and Minnesota; with international partnerships in Kenya, Cameroon, Uganda, Ghana, Liberia, Peru, Thailand, Nepal and India.
+The Global Health Fellowship Program is a 12-month clinical research training program for post-doctorate trainees and doctoral students in the health professions, sponsored by the National Institutes of Health’s Fogarty International Center (FIC) in partnership with several NIH Institutes and Offices.

 Principal Investigator for the University of Minnesota is Shailey Prasad.